longfuxu/DNAPolymeraseProject/README.md

 # 🛡 Disclaimer

-All codes listed in this repository are developed by Longfu Xu (longfuxu.com) during the phD work in Gijs Wuite Group.
+All codes listed in this repository are developed by Longfu Xu (longfuxu.com) during the phD work in [Gijs Wuite Group](http://www.gijswuite.com/).

-Please note that the code in this repository is custom written for internal lab use and still may contain bugs; external support cannot be guaranteed.
+Please note that the code in this repository is custom written for internal lab use and still may contain bugs; we highly welcome contributions!

 Developer: